JHaugaard/refine-workflow-2/ci-cd-implement/README.md

 ## Overview

 Analyzes an existing project and generates production-ready CI/CD pipelines tailored to its tech stack and deployment target.
-Works as a standalone utility on any project—does not require prior workflow skills to have run.
+Works as a standalone utility on any project.

-**Use when:** A project is mature enough for automated testing and/or deployment
+**Use when:** A project is mature enough for automated testing and/or deployment.

-**Output:** GitHub Actions workflows, deployment scripts, and secrets documentation
+**Output:** GitHub Actions workflows, deployment scripts, and secrets documentation.

 ---